What is a Co-op?

 Overlee parents participate in the administration of the school, either by serving on the Board of Directors – which meets once a month throughout the school year – or by holding one of many other positions.

 Overlee Preschool usually holds several fundraisers each year, which may include the sale of various items, “nights out” at restaurants, label and clothing sales, and an Auction Night in the spring.
 All families are asked to participate in the auction and in other events when possible – these are fun and relaxed connection points for the whole family and others in our community.

 Parent-teacher conferences are scheduled three times during the year (one in September before school starts, one in November and one in March or April).
 We ask parents to attend one additional evening meeting in the fall (the “class coffee”) to discuss with your child’s teacher and other class parents the goals and plans for the school year for each particular class.

 Is Overlee Preschool a good fit for my family?

-Overlee Preschool is a big commitment for a family.
-What you see going on in our classrooms looks fun, engaging and educational.
+Overlee Preschool is a commitment for a family.
+What you see going on in our classrooms is fun, engaging and educational.
 Equally as important is what goes on outside of the class time: a family’s investment and experience, and the partnership with the teachers and the school community.

 An important part of our school is the connection between school and families.
-We will give you and your child so much while you are here, but we expect your commitment in return.
+We will give you and your child so much while you are here, and we ask for your commitment in return.
 This is what has made our school great over the last 70+ years!